opensourcepos/opensourcepos/README.md

 Server Requirements
 -------------------
 PHP version 5.5 or newer is recommended (PHP 7.x is supported).
-Please note that PHP needs to have `php-gd`, `php-bcmath`, `php-intl`, `php-sockets` and `php-mcrypt` installed and enabled.
+Please note that PHP needs to have `php-gd`, `php-bcmath`, `php-intl`, `php-sockets`, `php-mcrypt` and `php-curl` installed and enabled.

-MySQL 5.5, 5.6 and 5.7 are supported, also MariaBD replacement is supported and apparently offering better performance.
+MySQL 5.5, 5.6 and 5.7 are supported, also MariaDB replacement is supported and apparently offering better performance.

 Apache 2.2 and 2.4 are supported.
 Also Nginx has been proven to work fine, see [wiki page here](https://github.com/jekkos/opensourcepos/wiki/Local-Deployment-using-LEMP)